 This sample is representative of the water that is in the plumbing upstream from the faucet or drinking water fountain.
 This sample shall be collected before the facility opens and before any water was used at the water tap.
 The water from the faucet or drinking water fountain should run for 30 seconds before collecting the sample.
 This is called a flush sample.

-Part A: CPS-FCS on-site review of: Teacher's Lounge Faucet (cold) in room C103
+Part A: CPS-FCS on-site review of: Kitchen Faucet (cold) in kitchen